-EuroLotto.com is a company that is registered in Malta therefore regulated by the Lotteries and Gaming Authority of – yes Malta.
-But it is owned and operated by a company called Euroslots Limited which is owned by a Swedish company (Cherry AB).
-Okay – I’m getting nervous as I am really starting to wonder where the money – my potential winnings – actually is and who controls it!
+EuroLotto.com is a company registered in Malta and therefore regulated by the Lotteries and Gaming Authority of – yes Malta.
+But it is owned and operated by a company called Euroslots Limited, which is owned by a Swedish company (Cherry AB).
+Okay – I’m getting nervous as I am starting to wonder where the money – my potential winnings – actually are and who controls it!

 Customer Support at EuroLotto.com

 EuroLotto.com offers a few different ways to ask questions and find out more information or resolve programs.
-They have a Malta phone number and live chat open from 7:00 to 22:00 (CET) Monday to Saturdays and 10:00 to 22:00 (CET) Sundays and public holidays.
+They have a Malta phone number and live chat open from 7:00 to 22:00 (CET) Monday to Saturday and 10:00 to 22:00 (CET) Sundays and public holidays.
 They also have an online form you can complete.
 I must confess I got a bit nervous when I had to input my email address before they’d let me chat with them.
-Doing reviews, I tread into some dangerous waters with personal information and I’ve had a few challenges with suddenly receiving a plethora of emails and other spam simply because I asked a question somewhere.
+Doing reviews, I tread into some dangerous waters with personal information.
+I’ve had a few challenges with suddenly receiving many emails and other spam simply because I asked a question somewhere.

 Customer Complaints at EuroLotto.com

-It was really weird when I ran across a Better Business Review on Euro Lotto though it referenced a Toronto phone number and address.
+It was bizarre when I ran across a Better Business Review on Euro Lotto though it referenced a Toronto phone number and address.
 I have no idea if they are related, but this was the first time something like this showed up [bbb.org].